wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 					- Who is the domain expert?
 					- Who's the technological whiz?
 					- Who's the testing guru?
-				- **Entry and Exit criteria**: When will we s
+				- **Entry and Exit criteria**: When will we stop testing.
 					- Hopefully, these come right out of our process so there is never anything new here.
 				- It just puts it in front of management and development one more time.
 				- Reproduce el video desde :2:56 y sigue la transcripción2:56
 				- We are not the starting testing unless, or if we find five defects, we stop.